 Her fingers dug deep into the skin over her chest, and she curled in on herself, tears running hot tracks down her cheeks.

 It was almost as though he were there with her.
 The scrape of his skin against hers.
 The pressure of his arms.
 She could sense his heartbeat.
 To have it pound beneath her fingertips was the greatest wish in her mind at that moment—she felt mere seconds from reaching out through the veil between the worlds and ripping her way back in, to get to him, to touch, but she stopped herself.
 Trembling like a struck bell, she fought the urge to reach for it.
 For that membrane that guarded the pathway that lead to the Realms.
 Her fingernails cut half-moon shapes into the skin of her chest.
 Every inch of her cried out for him.

 And still, he radiated his love for her.
 No judgment, no pain.
 Just love.

 Dragging in deep, trembling breaths, Maeve cut off the connection.
 The emptiness which greeted this made her waver, and fresh tears wrenched from her as she sobbed.
 She smacked her fist into the marble-tiled wall, the dull thud of her flesh against stone reminding her, along with the pain, that she must remain here.
 Must stay the course.
 She hit it again, and again until the marble cracked and her knuckles were red, and one had split.

 Maeve slid down the wall and curled on the floor, forehead to the tiles.
 She cradled her injured hand.

 I cannot condemn an innocent child.

-Still, she wanted nothing more than to open that window between them, to feel the warmth of his affection coil around her heart and bloom in her chest.
+Still, she wanted nothing more than to open the window between them, to feel the warmth of his affection coil around her heart and bloom in her chest.

-She cried until she was emptied out and hollow.
-Like she had felt that night they first kissed.
+She cried until she was empty and hollow.
+Like she had the night they first kissed.
 Maeve squeezed her eyes shut at the onslaught of memory.
 How gentle he had been.
 How careful.

 Tell me what you want.